 Start with the Interior

-If you really want to protect the value of your investment, regular property maintenance is highly advisable.
+If you really want to protect the value of your investment, regular property maintenance and water damage repair is highly advisable.
 Not only is it good for your financial interest, it would also help you avoid problems.
 Although some things, such as electrical repairs are best handled by property managers, there are some that you can do yourself.

 - Appliance Maintenance